sofiadscribner/insights-unlocked-blog/_posts/2025-02-03-tableau-tutorial.md

 Now we're seeing the data over months instead of years!
 We just need to filter out everything but 2024.

-In order to do this, go back to the variables on the left and drag Order Date to the filters box.
+In order to do this, go back to the variables on the left and drag Order Date to the Filters box.
 Tableau assumes you want to filter out a range of dates, which is correct, so hit next.

 ![Figure 6](https://sofiadscribner.github.io/insights-unlocked-blog/assets/img/tab-6.png)